Gino-Freud-Hobayan/Excel_Project_Dataset_Gino/README.md

 ## 3. Dashboard Creation (Using a Slicer)

-I compiled all of the data visualizations and used a Slicer to make it interactive.
+I compiled all of the data visualizations and used a Slicer to make it interactive and turned it into a Dashboard.

 <br><br>